ItsOrv/Orv-Telegram-Proxy/README.md

 # Telegram Proxy Collector Bot

-This project is a Telegram bot designed to collect proxy links from specific Telegram channels and forward them to a designated channel.
+This project is a Telegram bot designed to collect proxy links from specific Telegram channels and send them to your channel.
 The bot also retrieves the country of the proxy server using the IP address and formats the message accordingly.

 ## Table of Contents